ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 Note: the above paragraph comes from the section: _The purpose of `arcpy.mapping` and typical script scenarios_.

-What we need is s
+What we need is a Map Book, a series of pdfs with a map in each PDF page.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MDMxNDM4Myw2NjQzNDY3MTIsLTIwMT
+eyJoaXN0b3J5IjpbMTYwNTkwODcwNiw2NjQzNDY3MTIsLTIwMT
 c5MDQ5MzFdfQ==
 -->